Nobody said it was going to be easy.

 The resources that are available and the access to information are abundant and instant.
 Social media platforms have made global networking easy and convenient.
-If there is a question, there is certainly an answer; if there is a problem, there is a solution to be found.
 And yet, despite all of this, there are still major challenges faced by entrepreneurs and business owners.

 At the start of any initiative, be it training for a marathon, birthing a new business venture or deciding to get engaged, there tends to be an air of positivity and hopefulness – otherwise, why would one even begin?
-Excitement, even though a positive emotion, can cause a number of blind spots.
+Excitement, even though a positive emotion, can cause several blind spots.

 LET’S EXPLORE THIS FOR A MOMENT.

-The race has now become more of a mental challenge for him as he struggles just to keep pace.
+The race has now become more of a mental challenge as he struggles to keep pace.

-It’s at this point where one can justify reasons to give up.
-Sometimes things are just not worth the pain, struggle and hardship.
-The alternatives always look more appealing and becoming seduced by them is easy.
-As he sits there, he can feel his heart pounding, his ears ringing and his muscles throbbing.
-In this moment he takes a deep breath and remembers the reason he started this journey: to embrace the adventure that is life.
+It is at this point where one can justify reasons to give up.
+Sometimes things are not worth the pain, struggle and hardship.
+The alternatives always look more appealing, while becoming seduced by them is easy.
+As he sits there, he can feel his heart pounding, his ears ringing, his muscles throbbing.
+He takes a deep breath and remembers why he started this journey: to embrace the adventure that is life.

 At what point did you think it was ever going to be easy?

 Things will get tough.
-There may be a time of prosperity and there may be a time of recession, nothing can be guaranteed.
-What makes the difference between a pro-sportsperson, a great entrepreneur or a business leader and the rest is their resilience and absolute tenacity to see through the struggles and trials, no matter what.
+There are times of prosperity and times of recession.
+Nothing is guaranteed, nor does anything last forever.
+What makes the difference between a pro-sportsperson, a great entrepreneur, a business leader, and the rest is their resilience and absolute tenacity to see through the struggles and trials, no matter what.
 The key is not to fall into any illusions of security or predictability.

 What does success look like for you?

 The way to rise above any situation is to reframe the thoughts and language around it.
-Emotions are, after all, just a physical response to a story created in the mind.
+Emotions are, after all, just a physical response to a story created by the mind.

 LET IT GO